Large Language Models for Scientific Idea Generation: A Creativity-Centered Survey: Introduction

-Complementing this perspective, Boden \citep{Boden2004} distinguishes three levels of creative output: \textit{combinatorial} creativity, where new ideas arise from novel recombinations of known concepts; \textit{exploratory} creativity, which searches structured spaces to uncover new but conceptually coherent possibilities; and \textit{transformational} creativity, which reshapes or expands the conceptual space itself, enabling paradigm-shifting discoveries.
+Complementing this perspective, Boden~\citep{Boden2004} distinguishes three levels of creative output: \textit{combinatorial} creativity, arising from novel recombinations of existing concepts; \textit{exploratory} creativity, which results from structured search within a given conceptual space; and \textit{transformational} creativity, which alters or expands the space itself.
+In this survey, we use Boden’s taxonomy to characterize the expected creative potential of LLM-based scientific ideation methods according to their dominant mechanisms.
+Methods centered on recombination are thus expected to yield combinatorial creativity, those enabling systematic exploration to favor exploratory creativity, and those that challenge established assumptions to potentially approach transformational creativity.
+These assignments are conceptual ,reflecting tendencies rather than guaranteed outcomes.

-Building on these foundations, this survey—unlike existing works that primarily emphasize engineering pipelines, agent architectures, or task coverage \citep{zheng2025autonomy, luo2025llm4srsurveylargelanguage, eger2025transforming, anonymous2025llm, emergentmind2024scientific, ren2025scientificagents}—examines how approaches in LLM-driven scientific discovery manage the dual objectives of scientific valueness and novelty.
-We propose that these objectives can be systematically understood through the lens of \textit{output creativity levels} (combinatorial, exploratory, transformational) and \textit{creativity sources} (person, process, press), as illustrated in Figure \ref{fig:p4}, which maps current methods to their primary sources of creativity.
-We hope that insights from cognitive science can help identify which dimensions are covered and which remain underexplored.
-To make this analysis concrete, as shown in Figure \ref{fig:taxonomy}, we categorize existing methods into five complementary families:
+Building on these foundations, this survey—unlike existing works that primarily emphasize engineering pipelines, agent architectures, or task coverage~\citep{zheng2025autonomy, luo2025llm4srsurveylargelanguage, eger2025transforming, anonymous2025llm, emergentmind2024scientific, ren2025scientificagents}—examines how approaches in LLM-driven scientific discovery manage the dual objectives of scientific valueness and novelty.
+We propose that these objectives can be systematically understood through the lens of \textit{output creativity levels} (combinatorial, exploratory, transformational) and \textit{creativity sources} (person, process, press), as illustrated in Figure~\ref{fig:p4}, which maps current methods to their primary sources of creativity.
+Although Boden’s and Rhodes’ frameworks are classical, their intentionally high-level and orthogonal dimensions allow them to map naturally onto modern LLM-based systems.
+The 4Ps emerged empirically from analyses of creativity definitions and were independently rediscovered across multiple studies, supporting their robustness as an organizing framework~\citep{jordanous2012evaluating}.
+Unlike alternative creativity-level frameworks such as the 4C model~\citep{kaufman2009fourC}, whose categories span everyday and personal creativity (e.g., mini-c and little-c), Boden’s taxonomy is tailored to research-level idea generation, where novelty arises through recombination, structured exploration, or transformation of conceptual spaces; as a result, these frameworks continue to serve as foundational baselines in recent studies of LLM creativity~\citep{nagarajan2025rolldicelook,gu2025llmsrealizecombinatorialcreativity,creatiivtyInSoftware,ismayilzada2025creativityaiprogresseschallenges}.

+To make this analysis concrete, as illustrated in Figure~\ref{fig:taxonomy}, we categorize existing methods into five complementary families according to their primary mechanisms for influencing novelty and valueness in LLM-based ideation: